Undergraduate Course: Modern European Languages Year Abroad Work (ELCC10007)

 |Summary||All SINGLE HONS STUDENTS STUDENTS ARE REQUIRED to return 40 UoE credits of assessed work to DELC as specified below:

-ERASMUS STUDENTS studying abroad for 2 semesters are required to return a minimum of 30 ECTS (two semesters' worth) for suitable courses at a partner university abroad.
+Students studying abroad for 2 semesters at one of our partner universities are required to return a minimum of 30 ECTS (two semesters' worth) for suitable courses at a partner university abroad.
 Marks for the best 30 ECTS (= 40 UoE credits) will count as two Units of Assessment in the Final Year.

-NON-ERASMUS STUDENTS and students who are working abroad for the whole year are required to write two year abroad essays (40 UoE credits).
+Students who study abroad but not at partner universities and students who are working abroad for the whole year are required to submit TWO year abroad projects (40 UoE credits).

 Entry Requirements (not applicable to Visiting Students)